 The New York Anti-Car Theft and Fraud Association, Inc. is a statewide not-for-profit educational organization whose mission is to reduce auto crime and insurance fraud in New York.
-The association received a \$65,100 Motor Vehicle Theft and Insurance Fraud grant from DCJS in 2022 to produce training webinars, seminars and conferences.
+The association received a \$65,100 Motor Vehicle Theft and Insurance Fraud grant from DCJS in 2023 to produce training webinars, seminars, and conferences.
 The association also offers educational and training programs, collaborative sharing opportunities and online resources for law enforcement personnel and for insurance special investigation units and claims personnel.
 The association provides information about motor vehicle theft and fraud to consumers and continues to sponsor and manage training events, meetings and outreach efforts in auto crime prevention and insurance fraud detection and investigations throughout the year.

 The association's training efforts concentrated on both vehicle crime and insurance fraud, providing effective professional training in theft and fraud investigation and deterrence.
-Due to the COVID-19 pandemic, the association switched its focus from in-person conferences and trainings to virtual meetings, trainings and webinars.
-This has proven to be beneficial because it opens up the training and meeting to more agencies.
+Since the COVID-19 pandemic, the association has now combined in-person conferences and trainings and records the meetings, trainings, and webinars so that those who could not attend in person can still receive the training and information.
+This has proven to be beneficial because it opens the training, and meeting to more agencies.
 Thus, the association continues to expand its outreach by improving cooperative working relationships with other associations and New York State agencies.